 The Korea Food and Drug Administration (KFDA) proposed that animals not listed as livestock under the Processing Law come under a Sanitation Law.
 So the people keeping dogs as livestock must comply with sanitation requirements under the Sanitation Law.

-Food is defined as “anything edible, except medicine” under the Sanitation Law, but the KFDA did not interpret dog meat as “food” under the Sanitation Law.
+Food is defined as “anything edible, except medicine” under the Sanitation Law and the KFDA interprets dog meat as “food” under the Sanitation law.

 In 1984, the City of Seoul adopted a city code banning dog meat as “Disgusting Food" in the Seoul Metropolitan Area, but this seems to have been announced more than entered into law because it is not enforced.
 Nonetheless, using dog meat as a food ingredient is technically illegal.